john89521/latin-text/README.md

 # latin-text
-posting some latin in the form of files
+Posting some latin in the form of files
 Looking for text from the net to create and post files.